atljp/thps-modding-resources/tutorial-anim-conversion/how-to-port-animations-to-thaw.md

 - ChompOnThis_Out.ska.xbx

 **Renaming**:<br>
-Internally, the skater animations are processes as the addition of the qb key of THPS7_Human + \<AnimName\>.
+Internally, the skater animations are processed as the addition of the qb key of THPS7_Human + \<AnimName\>.
 A convenient way to generate these qb keys is to use a [QB Key Adder](https://ghwt.de/tools/qbkey):
 <br>![image](./qb_key_add.png)

-Rename the extracted files to the resulting 8 digit hex value and prepend `0x`.
+Name the extracted files as the resulting 8-digit hex value and prepend `0x`.
 After renaming, you should have these filenames:

 - THPS7_Human + ChompOnThis_Init => 0x8EA1EBC7.ska.xbx
 - THPS7_Human + ChompOnThis_Idle => 0x88F1BC66.ska.xbx